AirbusCyber/grap/IDA.md

-# Installation
+# IDA plugin installation
-IDA plugin is in the src/IDA/grap/ folder, you need to copy into IDA's plugin folder.
+The IDA plugin is in the src/IDA/grap/ folder, you need to copy it into IDA's plugin folder.
 For instance on Windows:

 - grap.py into C:\Program Files (x86)\IDA\plugins\